-This is Part 1 of my Undiagnosed Autoimmune series.
+This is Part 1 of My Big Fat Autoimmune Mess! series.
 The other posts in this series include:

 Disclaimer: I am not a doctor and this is not medical advice.
 The information in this post cannot be used to treat or diagnose any disease.

 “Okay, let’s see here… You have Hashimoto’s Disease, Raynaud’s Syndrome, so now we are just waiting for one more thing to pop up.”

 She paused, and with her head tilted, peered at me and said “You do know that the likelihood of you developing 3 autoimmune issues is high, right?
 We are just waiting for that third… I see signs of Diabetes (Type 1), or perhaps Lupus…”

 This was back in 2011, a year after my official diagnosis of Hashimoto’s Disease.
 I was a mess, on the verge of tears every time I met with my doctor because she always gave me news like that.
 And, it seemed, she always hinted at Lupus.